stratospheric-dev/stratospheric-website/content/blog/stratospheric-1.7-release.md

 - M1 support for local development (for more head over [here](https://rieckpil.de/java-development-on-an-apple-m1-a-one-year-review/))
 - Alignment of properties over profile (rationale [here](https://reflectoring.io/dont-use-spring-profile-annotation/))
+- A bug creeped into the code base for the sample Todo Application Refactored the `TodoController` and `TodoService`

+We took this bug as a to invest time in a sophisticated and covering test suite.
+We've added a integration test to cover the CRUD operations for our `Todo` entity and added a basic web test to interact with the OAuth2 login and ensure the page renders.
+There's no dedicated section in the book about testing yet.
+After finishing our current online course efforts we'll get back to this topic.
+In the meantime, check out the various testing articles on [Philip's blog](https://rieckpil.de/all-posts/).

 - Refactoring, a bit sloppy.
 Focus lies on the integration part
 - Not yet in the book, testing part, sneak peek in inside `src/test/resource`